A Guide to the Hogan Development Survey (HDS): with Tips & Examples

 In essence, what this means for you is that you want to rate each statement as honestly as you can, with the extra knowledge that you have to help you.

 One of the challenging things that happens when you are rating statements in the Hogan Development Survey is that the statements themselves might seem to be saying the same thing – and this can make you question yourself and your answers.

 In most cases, they won't be the same but they might be similar, so it is definitely worth looking at least twice at each one before choosing your rating to make sure that you aren’t getting the wrong end of the stick.

 The Hogan Development Survey (HDS) is an assessment that is usually used as part of development planning for employees who are looking for a promotion or to go into some sort of leadership position.

-The Hogan Development Survey (HDS) is a relatively simple assessment to take and to answer; as it is a personality test, you do not need to have any specific skills or knowledge to answer.
+The Hogan Development Survey (HDS) is a relatively simple assessment to take and to answer; as a personality test you do not need to have any specific skills or knowledge to answer.

 However, they can be challenging, because you need to be self-aware to provide accurate and honest answers, and it can be difficult to know what the employers are looking for in your results.